61l65x/libbleparser/README.md

 2. **Parsing**: Pass the raw advertising data to the library to parse it and convert it into a readable form.
 3. **Action**: Use the parsed data to perform various actions based on the information extracted.

+4. **So Basicaly**: We parse all the assigned numbers in the repository to good datastructures for them and provide getter functions for user passing only the advertising data and it returns the corresponding data!
 ## Installation

 To use `libbleparser` in your project, include the header files and link against the static library provided by the project.